 – Our Lady of Guadalupe to St. Juan Diego1

-By being with Mary, we can trust our mother to supply us in your needs.
+By being with Mary, we can trust our mother to supply us for our needs.

 With Mary as our mother, we will never be alone or abandoned.
 Mary is simply the most perfect and loving creature God ever created.
-How can the perfect mother abandon you?b2
+How can the perfect mother abandon you, her child?b2

 If a mother bear is considered dangerous when her cubs are in danger, then contemplate Mary when her children are threatened by the devil.
-The Legion of Mary applies this Bible verse to her.1
+The international association, Legio Mariae (Legion of Mary) applies this Bible verse to her.1

 “Who is she that comes forth as the morning rising, fair as the moon, bright as the sun, terrible as an army set in battle array?” – Song of Solomon 6:10